deltachat/deltachat-pages/_posts/2022-12-12-ui-development.md

 We btw didn't talk much about bots yet, among them mailing-list SuperGroup bots, Mastodon bots or Screenshotting and Download-bots and other fun experiments being deployed for real and not only in Caribbean contexts.
-But this post is getting long and twisted enough already ...
-Let's get to the maybe most important point of this whole post ...
+But this post is getting long and twisted enough already… Let's get to the maybe most important point of this whole post…

 ### We are looking for experienced React/Web, Java/Android and Swift/iOS developers